ssorj/skupper-notes/cli/gateway-bind-and-forward.md

 ## Proposed export interface and help

-Port is required in this instance, but host is still optional:
+The port is required in this instance, but host is still optional.

 ~~~
 skupper gateway expose <service-name> [<local-port>:]<service-port>... [--host <local-address>]